Dessers scored twice as Feyenoord come from behind to slow PSV's Eredivisie ambitions | Goal.com

-Dessers scored twice as Feyenoord come from behind to slow PSV's Eredivisie ambitions
+Dessers scores twice as Feyenoord come from behind to slow PSV's Eredivisie ambitions

 Cyriel Dessers scored twice as Feyenoord came from behind to dent PSV Eindhoven's title hopes following a 2-2 draw in Rotterdam on Sunday.